zgzaacm/Association-Rules-Mining/README.md

-# Association Rules Minning Using Python
+# Association Rules Mining Using Python

 Implementation of association rules mining algorithms (**Apriori**|**FPGrowth**) using python.
 As a part of hw1 code in NJU class.